umbraco/UmbracoDocs/marketplace-and-integrations/integrations/inriver.md

 # Cookiebot Integration

-This integration provides a custom product picker for selected products in the [inriver](https://www.inriver.com/) PIM (product information management) system.
+This integration provides a custom product picker for selected products in the [inriver](https://www.inriver.com/) PIM (Product Information Management) system.
 It also includes a value converter providing a strongly typed model for rendering and a sample rendering component.

 Install from NuGet via:
 https://www.nuget.org/packages/Umbraco.Cms.Integrations.PIM.Inriver